docksal/docksal/docs/custom-commands.md

 ## 		--force		Try really hard
 ```

-fin will output first line of custom command documentation as a short decription in `fin help`.
+Fin will output first line of custom command documentation as a short decription in `fin help`.
 Rest of lines will be available as advanced help via `fin help command_name`

-See example of command documentation in [phpcs command](../examples/.docksal/commands/phpcs)
+See example of command documentation in [phpcs command](https://github.com/docksal/docksal/blob/develop/examples/.docksal/commands/phpcs)

 ## Global custom commands